Exploring jet transport coefficients by elastic scattering in the strongly interacting quark-gluon plasma: Results

-Furthermore, we show the results from a phenomenological extraction of $\qhat$ from heavy-ion data:\\ i) the solid black dots with error bars present the $\qhat/T^3$ estimated by the JET Collaboration \cite{Burke:2013yra} from five different models (GLV-CUJET, HT-M, HT-BW, MARTINI and MCGILL-AMY) for the parton energy loss of a jet quark of 10 GeV energy in a dense medium (simulated by CUJET) by constraining the model parameters from the experimental data on the suppression factors $R_{AA}$ of large transverse momentum hadron spectra in heavy-ion collisions at both RHIC and LHC energies.\\ ii) The gray area shows the result on $\qhat/^3$ for a jet quark of $p=100$ GeV/c evaluated by the JETSCAPE \cite{JETSCAPE:2021ehl} simulation framework, assuming the pQCD based temperature dependent form of $\qhat$ with few parameters, which have been obtained using a Bayesian analysis for a simultaneous calibration of jet quenching data on $R_{AA}$ at various centrality bins in Au+Au collisions at $\sqrt{s_{NN}}=$ 200 GeV, and in Pb+Pb collisions at $\sqrt{s_{NN}}=$ 2.76 TeV and 5.02 TeV.
-We note that the 'phenomenological' $\qhat$ - extracted from the experimental data - contains the information about all interactions of the jet parton with the medium, including the radiative processes, which notable contribute to the jet attenuation at high $p_T$ and explanation of the suppression factors $R_{AA}$ in pQCD models and which are not accounted for in our evaluations here within non-perturbative effective model DQPM.\\ iii) The green dots show the results from the color string percolation model (CSPM) \cite{Mishra:2021yer}, based on the idea of strong string interactions leading to string cluster formation in the transverse plane by the percolation mechanism.
+{\bf 3)} Furthermore, we show the results from a phenomenological extraction of $\qhat$ from heavy-ion data:\\ i) the solid black dots with error bars present the $\qhat/T^3$ estimated by the JET Collaboration \cite{Burke:2013yra} from five different models (GLV-CUJET, HT-M, HT-BW, MARTINI and MCGILL-AMY) for the parton energy loss of a jet quark of 10 GeV energy in a dense medium (simulated by CUJET) by constraining the model parameters from the experimental data on the suppression factors $R_{AA}$ of large transverse momentum hadron spectra in heavy-ion collisions at both RHIC and LHC energies.\\ ii) The gray area shows the result on $\qhat/T^3$ for a jet quark of $p=100$ GeV/c evaluated by the JETSCAPE \cite{JETSCAPE:2021ehl} simulation framework (which incorporates multi-stage jet evolution, using the Matter model \cite{Majumder:2013re} at high virtuality scale, and the LBT model \cite{Cao:2017hhk} at low virtuality scale and relativistic hydrodynamics VISH2+1 for the QGP evolution \cite{Song:2007fn}), assuming the pQCD based temperature dependent form of $\qhat$ with few parameters, which have been obtained using a Bayesian analysis for a simultaneous calibration of jet quenching data on $R_{AA}$ at various centrality bins in Au+Au collisions at $\sqrt{s_{NN}}=$ 200 GeV, and in Pb+Pb collisions at $\sqrt{s_{NN}}=$ 2.76 TeV and 5.02 TeV.
+We note that the 'phenomenological' $\qhat$ - extracted from the experimental data - contains the information about all interactions of the jet parton with the medium, including the radiative processes, which notably contribute to the jet attenuation at high $p_T$ and explanation of the suppression factors $R_{AA}$ in pQCD models and which are not accounted for in our evaluations here within non-perturbative effective model DQPM.\\ iii) The brown dots show the results from the color string percolation model (CSPM) \cite{Mishra:2021yer}, based on the idea of strong string interactions leading to string cluster formation in the transverse plane by the percolation mechanism.
 The $\hat q$ has been evaluated using the percolation density parameters extracted by fitting transverse momentum spectra of hadrons from $p+p$ and $A+A$ collisions of different centralities at LHC energies.
 One can see that $\hat q/T^3$ decreases with increasing temperature due to a larger quenching for the hot system.